 Participants complete a simple reaction time (RT) test employing three bilaterally presented conditions (visual, somatosensory, and visual-somatosensory) and one control (i.e., ‘catch’) condition where no stimulation is presented and no response is expected.

 The ability to successfully integrate information across sensory systems is a vital aspect of functioning in the real world.
 To date, only a few studies have investigated the clinical value of multisensory integration.
-Our previous research has linked the magnitude of visual-somatosensory integration (measured behaviorally using simple reaction time tasks) to important cognitive (attention) and motor (balance, gait, and falls) outcomes in healthy older adults.
+Our previous research has linked the magnitude of visual-somatosensory integration (measured behaviorally using simple reaction time tests) to important cognitive (attention) and motor (balance, gait, and falls) outcomes in healthy older adults.
 Moreover, our most recent work highlights the adverse effect of diabetes on multisensory and motor functions in aging.